LuigiCavalieri/quotes-app/readme.md

 cp cypress.env.json.example cypress.env.json

 # Fill in the configuration file just created with the
-# credential you choose on creating your account.
+# credential you chose on creating your account.
 #
 # Finally, from a new terminal window,
 # you can launch Cypress and run the tests: